Balancing Expected Value And Future Value When Making NFL Survivor Picks

 When a team has the best EV for that week, maybe the circumstances of your pool still dictates using the team even if they also have great Future Value.
 But when the EV goes to simply “pretty good,” things change.

-In a vacuum, Kansas City would have been a reasonable choice in any of those weeks.
-But you don’t want to typically use a team with great Future Value in a situation where they are not clearly a top EV choice.
+You don’t want to typically use a team with great Future Value in a situation where they are not clearly a top EV choice.
+Those that avoided the popular Chiefs in Week 3 were also rewarded when the Colts won the game and knocked out the popular pick.

 Whether these teams make for good picks often depends on their popularity, and how that impacts the EV of other options that week.
 There are times when the public goes overboard in taking a team because “this is the spot to use them.”
 That can lead to value elsewhere by not following the crowd.